YAG Mission Statement

 What Do We Do?

 Continual growth and positive change are part and parcel of being in YAG.
 This is a responsibility of all members.
 To get the most out of being in YAG, members must participate fully.
-YAG members must commit to attending all of the Friday night meetings 5:30 - 8:30, as well as an extra afternoon or evening meeting during the week, as needed.
+YAG members must commit to attending all of the Friday night meetings 5:30 - 9:30, as well as an extra afternoon or evening meeting during the week, as needed.
 YAG members must participate in monthly educational trips, actions, and presentations.
-Members are also encouraged to participate in the Leadership Institutes and YAG internships.

 We create CHANGE in our communities.
 We create ART for social change!
 MOST IMPORTANTLY - WE HAVE FUN!